Something interesting is happening in Fort McMurray’s Westwood Community High School.

 Sharing lessons learned

-El Mejdani will be speaking at the Cyber Summit this November about the steps his school has taken to improve the computational skills of students, and how others can do the same for their students.
+El Mejdani will be speaking at the 2018 Cyber Summit about the steps his school has taken to improve the computational skills of students, and how others can do the same for their students.

 Ultimately, he says, schools need to incorporate more real-world technologies in the classroom, and push their students to master these skills.
 “It’s no different than competitive sports.
 We expect our athletes to put in long practice hours, and give 100% effort.
 You have to really challenge kids to get the most out of them!”